PeterMakus/SeisMIC/docs/source/modules/trace_data/waveform.rst

 system structure.

 You will need daily mseed files for each component of the seismometer.
-If you need to convert/merge/split, you files we recommend using PyRocko or obspy.
+If you need to convert/merge/split, you files we recommend using PyRocko.

 Now you will have to sort your mseed files in the following way: